Tony Vecchio – Executive Director

 Her community activities and affiliations include service as an ALS North Florida Council Member and Board Trustee of Marywood University, Scranton PA.
 Additionally, Ms. Shields is a sustainer of the Jacksonville Junior League; a former board member of First Coast Child Advocates (Guardian ad Litem Program); former president of the Foster Care Citizen Review Board; a mentor for Take Stock in Children; and a United Way Health Services Team Volunteer.
 Ms. Shields holds a Bachelor of Science degree in Management from Tulane University and a Master of Business Administration degree from Loyola University.

-Leanne White - Curator of Education
+Leanne White - Director of Education

 Leanne is responsible for conservation and community education as well as volunteer engagement programming.
 This includes most on-site and off-site revenue generating programs as well as the value-added guest engagement.
 She plays an integral role supporting other zoological departments with development, exhibit design, strategic planning and evaluation.

 Leanne is co-administrator and an instructor for the Conservation Education: Effective Program Design course as part of the Association of Zoo and Aquarium (AZA) Professional Development Program.
 She is also the Education Advisor for the Antelope and Giraffe Taxon Advisory Group (TAG).
 She is a current member of AZAs Conservation Education Committee (CEC).
 Prior to coming to the Jacksonville Zoo and Gardens, Leanne was the Education Curator for the Greenville Zoo for 13 years.

 Nikki Smith – Director of Development